SimpleAuthentication/SimpleAuthentication/ReadMe.md

 Don't be scared to fork and then make some pull requests.
 I :heart: pull requests!

-Then this simple library can actually be really helpful to more than 1 person (le moi) on rock called Earth.
+Then this simple library can actually be really helpful to more than 1 person (le moi) on this rock called Earth.

 #### Disclaimer ####
 *No blonds or Unicorns were harmed in the coding of this library.*